California Initiative to Advance Precision Medicine Equitable Consent Frameworks and Guidance for Community Members and Researchers

 What is Clinical Research?

-Clinical research is research that is used to learn better ways to treat people when they are sick, and to keep them from getting sick in the first place.
+Clinical research are studies that help society learn better ways to treat people when they are sick, prevent disease, develop new technologies, and learn fundamentals about the human body.
 There are many different types of clinical research.
 Some of these are:

 It is important that people from all backgrounds participate in research.
 Some types of people, including those from racially and ethnically diverse communities, people over the age of 55, pregnant and lactating people, gender and sexually diverse populations, and people with disabilities do not participate in clinical trials as much as other people.
 This means that medical tests, treatments, and devices may not be equally effective and safe for ALL potential patients.